telerik/blazor-docs/components/form/overview.md

 ## Automatic Generation of fields

 When the Telerik Form for Blazor is bound to a `model` or an `EditContext` and no editors are defined in the markup the component will render them automatically.
-For the different data types the editors vary:
+For the different data types the default editors would be:

 * `string` - [Telerik TextBox]({%slug components/textbox/overview%})